NidhiSalian/Unity-Squash3D/README.md

 Developed using Unity v2018.3.12

 Note : If you're new to Unity, I would definitely recommend spending some time looking at the Tutorials in the [Unity Learn section](https://learn.unity.com/tutorials).
-You probably have an idea for your game in your head already, but if you're not familiar with the basics you might end up making the development process a lot harder than it has to be.
+You probably have an idea for your game in your head already, but if you're not familiar with the basics you might end up making the development process a lot harder than it has to be (I'm guilty of this too!).
 Try out a few of their beginner projects until you're comfortable with the Editor and have a good idea of the functionality you want to include in your own game.

 ## About